SzaboLeventeDev/start_match/README.md

 Users are categorized into two primary roles: Entrepreneurs and Investors.
 Both roles have access to dedicated dashboards, enabling them to monitor key statistics and stay updated on the current status of project lifecycles.

+## MVP Plan
+The MVP will contain a web application about the company and a basic authentication with a role selector (enterpreneur or investor).
+The guarded pages are the following:
+- Projects
+- Profile
+- Dashboard

 ## Application structure
 This containerized monolit repository contains the backend and the frontend application too.